bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 is one possible x value, its negation is the other.
 The top bit is 0 if the smaller one under the defined ordering above is correct, and 1 otherwise.

-This point compression format is from [SchorrQ].
+This point compression format is from [SchnorrQ], and the algorithm there may be used instead to compute the x coordinates.

 [TODO: insert code?, align compression schemes]